ronys/pypwsafe/README.md

 Introduction
 ============
 A pure-Python library that can read and write Password Safe v3 files.
-It includes support for
+It includes full support for almost all current Password Safe v3 database headers and record headers.

 History
 =======